Kay-YOSHI/MLB-Data/README.md

 based on the official documentation (https://baseballsavant.mlb.com/csv-docs) and the book "*Analyzing Baseball Data with R (2nd ed.)*" written by March, M., Albert, J. and Baumer, B. S. (2018).

+To clarify the correspondence between zone No. and its location, I visualized the variable "zone" in the file "Zone.jpeg".
+The file "Data_Acquisition.R" also contains the R code for producing the figure.

 ## References

 Marchi, M., Albert, J. and Baumer, B. S.: "Analyzing Baseball Data with R (2nd ed.)," Chapman and Hall/CRC (2018)